ppone/docs/guides/emails.md

 Sending invoices have a **View Invoice** button that links to the client view.
 As soon as your client clicks the view button we log it and notify you.

 *Note: we have taken precautions to prevent false alerts should you open the client view of your own invoice.*

+### Auditing

+We log and track every message sent to customers from Invoiced.
+When it comes to billing, it's super important to be able to look up past communications with your customer.
+Within the dashboard you can see precisely what messages were sent to customers, when, and by whom.
+We track opens, clicks, and views (for invoices).

 ### Email Whitelabeling